To keep your luggage from being picked up by mistake, we place colored items upon it.

 Your luggage amount and size is limited by the airlines.
 Check out the requirements for luggage on http://www.delta.com.
 Under the tab for “Traveling Guide & Check In” you will see “baggage” Click onto it for baggage and luggage for how many pieces you are allowed and the weight restrictions.

 Important Notice.
-Our color to place on the luggage this cruise is Neon Yellow.
-You can purchase this color of plastic ribbon at Home Depot or any hardware store.
+Apply colored ribbon or plastic to your luggage handle.
+You can purchase a color of plastic ribbon at Home Depot or any hardware store.
 It is the same plastic ribbon as used by surveyors.
-I will have some with me for you to put on your luggage.
-It is important because, as we have found out, there are hundreds of pieces of luggage that will look the same and we need to be able to find ours when we leave the departure area.
+It is important because, as we have found out, there are hundreds of pieces of luggage that will look the same and you need to be able to find yours when you leave the departure area.
+Two benefits.
+First it makes your luggage easy to spot and second, it keeps others with similar luggage from taking yours by mistake.

 Before you start packing remember this.
 Lay out all of the clothes you think you will need, then put 1/2 of them back.
 You can wear your clothes more than one time.
 Take clothes that can change the look by swapping the tops or bottoms.
 You WILL NOT use all the clothes you take with you so pack for the least amount to get by instead of the most.
-Normally, we will buy clothes at the different stops and wear them on the ship.
-Because of this, we end up not wearing all that we planned. (please exclude underwear from this suggestion) We will have two (2) dress up nights on the cruise.
+Normally, some will buy clothes at the different stops.
+Because of this, we end up not wearing all that we planned. (please exclude underwear from this suggestion) There are two (2) dress up nights on cruises of one week.
+5 day cruises have 1 dress up night.
+12 day will have three dress nights, but remember, we are all in the same boat (pun intended) so many will not dress up as they did not have room in their luggage to bring extra dress clothes.

 The first tip is to have money for tips for the baggage handlers.
 Usually about a dollar per bag.

-Identify all your bags, including carryon with your name and our special ribbon color.
+Identify all your bags, including carry-on with your name and a special ribbon color.
 With approximately 2200 persons on the ship and most of them having black luggage, it is easy to pick up the wrong one.
 That is why it is so important to make your luggage look different from the others.
-The neon ribbon helps you and the baggage handlers to spot the luggage of our group.
+The neon ribbon helps you and the baggage handlers to spot your luggage.

 Remember two things: